Integration Webhook

 {% endhint %}

-9. (Optional) If applicable, enter the authentication information required by the target system.
+9. Choose the relevant authentication method and enter the information required by the target system.

 {% tabs %}